SPMIC-UoN/xtract/README.md

 XTRACT can be used to automatically extract a set of carefully dissected tracts in humans and macaques (other species to come).
-It can also be used to define one's own tractography protocols where all the user needs to do is to define a set of masks in standard space (e.g. MNI)
+It can also be used to define one's own tractography protocols where all the user needs to do is to define a set of masks in standard space (e.g. MNI152)

 The script was written by Saad Jbabdi & Stamatios Sotiropoulos (based on the autoPtx tool by Marius de Groot - see https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/AutoPtx)